-If you are going to be colouring your hair regularly, it is in the best interests of your hair to colour within a range of 0-4 levels from your natural colour.
+Lightening processes inflict the most damage to hair.
+We recommend no more than 2 lightening processes a year.
+It is in the interests of your hair to colour within a range of 0-2/3 levels from your natural colour.

 Adding colour which is the same/similar as your natural colour:

-Using a colour that is the same level as your natural colour will help you to cover greys and give you a more consistent even and glossy result.
+Using a colour that is the same level as your natural colour will help you to boost your colour and cover greys.
 Colouring doesn’t have to be high drama.
-Chances are your natural colour actually suits yours skin and eyes quite well, so feel free to take your colouring cues from your genetics and keep your choices very close to your natural colour.
-Coloured hair will have a thicker texture, so colouring can be use in terms of texture too (I prefer the enhanced volume on my naturally super fine hair after colouring).
+More often than not your natural colour suits yours complexion, so keep your choices closer to your natural colour.

 Colouring within 2 levels of your natural colour: